thefrontside/funcadelic.js/README.md

 this power, you need `Monad`.

-Unlike `map`, the `flatMap` method of the `Monad` type class let's you actually _modify_ the context.
+Unlike `map`, the `flatMap` method of the `Monad` type class lets you actually _modify_ the context.
 So you can do things like generate an Array of a different length than the original, or generate a Promise that resolves at a different time than the original.